SliTaz-official/slitaz-wiki/en/guides/chroot.rst

    chmod +x /usr/bin/tazchroot

-Note, this script mounts :file:`/home/slitaz` in your chroot, so you can use tazwok as if it was in your normal environment.
+Note, this script mounts :file:`/home/slitaz` in your *chroot*, so you can use :program:`tazwok` as if it was in your normal environment.